 - Use the plastic wrap to cover the paste on the mold – this may be a bit difficult depending on the location – just do what you can

 - Leave it to sit for at least 1 – 2 hours

 - Remove the plastic covering and clean off the paste (which may have dried out).
 If your mold is gone then you are done.
 If the mold is still there then start again.

 Natural Options For Removing Mold (Bleach Free)

-Bleach is great for removing mold, but to be honest – it isn’t the greatest stuff to expose yourself too.
-So for those of you that prefer more natural options for removing mold then you can try substituting bleach for any of the following.
+Bleach is great for removing mold, but to be honest – it isn’t the greatest stuff to expose yourself to.
+So for those of you that prefer more natural options for removing mold, you can try substituting bleach for any of the following.

 White Vinegar: Vinegar is a great natural cleaner and is known to kill most varieties of mold.
 It can be applied as straight vinegar or diluted slightly if the smell is too strong for you.